nemosminer/NemosMiner/README.md

 3.remove any algos you do not want to mine

-4.there is a 5minute per day fee (0.3%), that can be disabled by changing -Donate 5 to 0
+4.there is a 5minute per day fee (0.3%), that can be changed by modifying -Donate 5 to 0.

 5.save & run startpoolname.bat